-- The Energy Performance Certificate ("EPC") of the asset should be A or B. The EPC is a European standard, serving as a benchmark to assess the energy efficiency of assets.
-To extend the applicability of the definition beyond European countries and/or countries which does not apply such standard, our approach involves incorporating such countries into our analysis by referencing to an equivalence table for energy ratings based on EPC. - 2.
-Additional criteria: - a.
+The Energy Performance Certificate ("EPC") of the asset should be A or B. The EPC is a European standard, serving as a benchmark to assess the energy efficiency of assets.
+To extend the applicability of the definition beyond European countries and/or countries which does not apply such standard, our approach involves incorporating such countries

+&lt;sup>5 Indicators apply to all standing real estate assets owned during the full year of reporting (i.e. excluding excluding i) irrelevant assets (parking, land, cellars, etc.), ii) assets under development and iii) assets not covered by an asset management agreement).

+$^{\rm 6}$ Calculates the proportion of assets being certified by at least one ESG certification among the list provided in the GRESB reference guide .

+&lt;sup>7 An asset is included in the data coverage only if it has 'complete' actual data for all utilities and has been owned during the full year of reporting.
+Data is considered as 'complete' if coverage in time and surface is above 90%.

+&lt;sup>8 Only asset with 'complete' scope 1 and 2 data have been included in the calculation of the indicator.

+into our analysis by referencing to an equivalence table for energy ratings based on ${\rm EPC.}^9$

+- 2. Additional criteria: - a.
 The asset should be certified by an independent third party.
-Sustainability certifications accepted by the GRESB (Global Real Estate Sustainability

-6 Indicators apply to all standing real estate assets owned during the full year of reporting (i.e. excluding excluding i) irrelevant assets (parking, land, cellars, etc.), ii) assets under development and iii) assets not covered by an asset management agreement).

-$^{^7}$ Calculates the proportion of assets being certified by at least one ESG certification among the list provided in the GRESB reference guide .

-8 An asset is included in the data coverage only if it has 'complete' actual data for all utilities and has been owned during the full year of reporting.
-Data is considered as 'complete' if coverage in time and surface is above 90%.

-9 Only asset with 'complete' scope 1 and 2 data have been included in the calculation of the indicator.

-Benchmark), which is a widely recognized body by the real estate investors community, are considered as applicable for this criteria10.
-The certification must be valid during the reporting period to be accepted; or
+Sustainability certifications accepted by the GRESB (Global Real Estate Sustainability Benchmark), which is a widely recognized body by the real estate investors community, are considered as applicable for this criteria.
+The certification must be valid during the reporting period to be accepted; or - b.

-- b.
 The asset is a residential real estate asset; or - c.
-The asset is a healthcare real estate asset.

-We exclude asset being exposed to fossil fuel11, the exposure to fossil fuels in real estate assets being defined as the share of investments in real estate assets involved in the exploration, mining, extraction, production, processing, storage, refining or distribution, including transportation, storage and trade of fossil fuels.
+The asset is a healthcare real estate asset. - 3.
+We exclude assets being exposed to fossil fuel, the exposure to fossil fuels in real estate assets being defined as the share of investments in real estate assets involved in the extraction, storage, transport, or manufacture of fossil fuels.